Helen McElhone

-Married life
+Background

-McElhone was born Helen Margaret Brown in Glasgow.
+McElhone was born Helen Margaret Brown in Glasgow, to a Roman Catholic family.
 She married Frank McElhone in November 1958, and they had two sons and two daughters.
 Both of their sons were involved in the band Altered Images, with Gerard serving as the band's manager and Johnny playing bass guitar.
 She "took an active interest" in the greengrocer's business run by her husband on Thistle Street in Gorbals for eight years.
 When he was elected to Parliament to represent Glasgow Gorbals in a 1969 by-election, she took over running the shop.
 She became a member of the Union of Shop, Distributive and Allied Workers.

 During Frank McElhone's time in Parliament, Helen McElhone was an active worker within his Constituency Labour Party and was regarded by some as the driving force behind her husband's career.
 She took constituency surgeries on his behalf when he was attending Parliament, and also sat in on committees in Westminster.

 By-election candidate

 Frank McElhone died in Glasgow on 22 September 1982, while participating in a 'Day of Action' march and demonstration in support of National Health Service workers; his death meant a by-election must be held.
 His wife was not initially considered a likely candidate, but local party colleagues were said to have persuaded her to put her name forward for the selection contest.
-There were rival candidates including Jimmy Wray, who was a local councillor and had been Frank McElhone's election agent, but she picked up nominations from ward branches within the constituency, and eventually won the selection on 3 November by 29 votes to 28.
-The selection contest was a bitter one within the local party.
+There were rival candidates including Jimmy Wray, who was a local councillor and had been Frank McElhone's election agent, but she picked up nominations from ward branches within the constituency.
+After a bitter contest within the local party, she defeated Wray for the selection on 3 November, 29 votes to 28.

 One of the main issues in the by-election was the future of the chronically damp Hutchesontown E tower block in the constituency, although a debate called by the local residents' association drew few attendees.
 McElhone called for the block to be demolished and proper council houses built.
 McElhone told a public meeting that electing her would not give the constituency "an MP aiming for the top of the political tree", but instead a "Glasgow housewife determined to look out for her own folk".
 She was personally friendly with her Scottish National Party rival Peter Mallan, but a protest was entered on her behalf when he claimed that voters were disgruntled at her selection and that she was in a "fortunate position" compared with other widows.
 Reporters following the by-election noted that McElhone did not seek a sympathy vote.

 Although supported by Tony Benn, for whom her husband had worked as his Parliamentary Private Secretary, McElhone disclaimed the label of 'Bennite'.
 She supported separate Roman Catholic schools, and opposed abortion while supporting nationalisation and unilateral nuclear disarmament.